-Though under SEC rules, we may have used the same median employee identified in the last disclosure, we identified the new median employee for fiscal year 2019.
-We determined that, as of January 31, 2020, our employee population for purposes of determining our median employee consisted of approximately 4,948 individuals globally (4,356 employees in the United States, 248 employees in Germany and 344 employees in the United Kingdom).
-In determining our employee population as of such date, we excluded less than 5% of our total global workforce (approximately 230 employees, comprised of 217 employees in Japan, 1 employee in Hong Kong and 12 employees in France) from the identification of the "median employee," as permitted by the de minimis exemption under SEC rules.
+Though under SEC rules, we may have used the same median employee identified in the last disclosure, we identified the new median employee for fiscal year 2020.
+We determined that, as of January 29, 2021, our employee population for purposes of determining our median employee consisted of approximately 4,827 individuals globally (4,002 employees in the United States, 384 employees in the United Kingdom, 243 employees in Germany, and 198 employees in Japan).
+In determining our employee population as of such date, we excluded less than 5% of our total global workforce (64 employees, comprised of 53 employees in Hong Kong and 11 employees in France) from the identification of the "median employee," as permitted by the de minimis exemption under SEC rules.

-Mr. Griffith served his third year as the CEO in fiscal year 2019.
-His total annual compensation includes his base salary, stock awards, a payment under the 2019 AIP, a payment under the 2017 LTIP, and a 401(k) matching payment.
+Mr. Griffith served his fourth year as the CEO in fiscal year 2020.
+His total annual compensation includes his base wages, stock awards, fiscal year 2020 bonus payment, and a matching 401(k) matching payment.

-We selected January 31, 2020, as the date upon which we would identify the "median employee".
-We picked January 31, 2020, as the date to identify the median employee because it was within the last three months of our fiscal year and because the disparate impact of seasonal employees would be minimized.
-To identify the "median employee" from our employee population, we collected all taxable compensation, including base wages, overtime and any other compensation paid during fiscal year 2019.
-Excluded from the employee population for purposes of determining the median employee were the CEO and employees on a leave of absence on January 31, 2020.
-We used the currency exchange rate in effect in January 2020 for the United Kingdom and Germany to convert foreign wages to U.S. dollars.
+We selected January 29, 2021, as the date upon which we would identify the "median employee".
+We picked January 29, 2021, as the date to identify the median employee because it was within the last three months of our fiscal year and because the disparate impact of seasonal employees would be minimized.
+To identify the "median employee" from our employee population, we collected all taxable compensation, including base wages, overtime and any other compensation paid during fiscal year 2020.
+Excluded from the employee population for purposes of determining the median employee include the CEO and employees on a leave of absence on January 29, 2021.

-The median employee was a full-time, benefitted employee in the Company's German office whose total compensation includes base wages, a fiscal year 2019 bonus payment and contribution to the employee's pension plan.
+The median employee was a full-time, benefitted employee in the Company's US operations whose total compensation includes base wages, fiscal year 2020 bonus and a 401(k) matching payment.